PaddlePaddle/ERNIE/docs/datasets.md

 }
 ```

-## chatml Format
+## messages Format

-The chatml Format is used for training thinking models and function call training:
+The messages Format is used for training thinking models and function call training:

 Demo data for thinking models: